At a Glance

 The meal started off well, with a pork belly appetizer that was so bacon-fat good that it almost took my breath away.
 Served with fried oysters and a tomato molasses, it was the kind of thing you want to savor but wind up devouring quickly and wishing there were more of.

-Other appetizers mostly fall into the adventurous category for most diners with things like the French Onion soup including escargot, charred octopus, and ash roasted bone marrow as examples.
+Other appetizers mostly fall into the adventurous category for most diners with things like charred octopus and ash roasted bone marrow as examples.

 Main courses include a few chicken, seafood, duck, and lamb options but the bulk of the offerings are, unsurprisingly, steaks.